uccser/cs-unplugged/csunplugged/topics/content/en/error-detection-and-correction/curriculum-integrations/biographies-and-error-control-history.md

 -   Write about the significant events that happened in their lives
 -   Write about the impact their work has had on other people

-{image file-path="img/topics/shannon-juggling.png" caption="true" alt="person juggling on unicycle"}
+{image file-path="img/topics/shannon-juggling.png" caption="true" alt="person juggling on unicycle" alignment="right"}

 Claude Shannon